Gregory A. Prince Mormon Studies Collection

 Content Description

-Materials are organized to maintain the original groupings and arrangement created by Dr. Prince.
+Materials were organized to maintain the original groupings and arrangement created by Dr. Prince.
 General groupings include pamphlet files, biographical files, David McKay diaries, "The Deseret News" and "The Woman’s Exponent" publications, Senator Reed Smoot subject files, handbooks and other materials concerning the Beehive Girls, the Crisis of Faith survey and reports, ephemera, and audiovisual materials, chiefly DVDs.

 The pamphlet files primarily contain printed materials but also include other ephemera on a wide variety of topics, events, and people in the Mormon faith.
 Pamphlet files were organized by size: general pamphlets and large pamphlets.
 Prince maintained pamphlets about the subject of temperance separately.